 Nick Porsche – Dorado

-Nick reflected on Malta’s game development evolution over the past decade, noting significant progress and emerging opportunities for local developers.
-He compared the outcomes of recent successes like Helldivers 2 and failures like Concord, examining how these events shape strategies for live-service games.
-Nick also highlighted several international trends that bode well for Malta, such as advancements in cloud gaming and increased support for indie developers.
+Nick reflected on Malta’s evolution in game development over the past decade, highlighting significant progress and new opportunities for local developers.
+He compared recent industry successes like Helldivers 2 and challenges such as Concord, examining how these shape strategies for live-service games.
+Nick also pointed to international trends—like advancements in cloud gaming and increased support for indie developers—that bode well for Malta’s future.

 Dan Ghitza – Zarzilla

-Dan shared his studio's approach to standing out in the saturated mobile gaming market, focusing on Zarzilla’s unique strategies for user acquisition and monetization.
-He noted recent trends in mobile game publishing and investment, highlighting the increasing role of analytics and personalized advertising.
-Dan emphasized the importance of growing Malta’s local infrastructure to support burgeoning mobile studios, calling for more investment in tech and talent.
+Dan shared Zarzilla’s approach to standing out in the crowded mobile gaming market, focusing on innovative strategies for user acquisition and monetization.
+He discussed the growing importance of analytics and personalized advertising, and emphasized the need for investment in Malta’s tech infrastructure and talent to support emerging mobile studios.

 Mark Cochrane